 Culturally students will be more attentive toward a warmer, more social exchange from the teacher and a direct yet diplomatic approach to enforcing study habits.
 Spaniards love to talk so make classes as interactive as possible.
 Wages for full time work can be approximately $1,000 USD per month; rent can be at least half of that salary especially in the larger cities.
 Some schools may find at least temporary apartments for the foreign teacher.
-There are a lot of resources for finding a place to live and optimistically speaking, the Spanish people are very receptive and willing to help with such arrangements.
-Most landlords will require a deposit and some up to two months rent in advance so financial preparations are key.
+There are a lot of resources for finding a place to live; the Spanish people are very receptive and willing to help with such arrangements.
+Most landlords will require a deposit and some up to two months' rent in advance, so financial preparations are key.

 Before coming over from North America it would be wise to do a heritage search for any relatives from Europe; this would make the task of obtaining documentation much easier.
 Another tip for legally working in the EU would be to arrange all necessary paperwork from your home country and to land a position before coming over.
 It is enormously beneficial for the instructor to have a working knowledge of Spanish as the pupils especially those in the lower levels will respond more fervently and thus learn quicker.

 The population of Spain is estimated at over 40 million people.
 Nationality is homogenous with two classifications of Spaniards ones from the north and ones who live along the Mediterranean shores.
 There are different dialects spoken of the language, however Castilian is the official one.
-The geography of Spain is delightfully varied from, to the north being bordered by the Pyrenees mountain range, to the west the Mediterranean Sea, to the south the North Atlantic Ocean and finally the east on the Bay of Biscay.
+The geography of Spain is delightfully varied, to the north being bordered by the Pyrenees mountain range, to the west the Mediterranean Sea, to the south the North Atlantic Ocean and finally the east on the Bay of Biscay.
 There are three different climates in the country, one being continental with hot summer, cold winters, another being maritime moist weather and the last being Mediterranean which is mostly mild and temperate.
 Temperatures range from 30 F minimum to 101 F maximum throughout.
-The currency is the Euro which trades at approximately 1 to .80 US.
+The currency is the Euro.